 It can be a landline or a second mobile phone as well.
 Even if you can have a different SIM card in the same phone, that might work too.

-If not, you can also get yourself VoIP services such as Skype or Google voice, ideal for international calls.
+If not, you can also get VoIP services such as Skype or Google voice, which are ideal for international calls.

 Just like having a dedicated separate office space, this also helps you achieve a better work/life balance.

 The term ‘Expensive’ might be relative, but the idea here is to not hesitate to spend a little more on the quality aspect of the office furniture.